shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 - [Truffle](https://github.com/trufflesuite/truffle) - Truffle provides a local development environment for creating and testing blockchain applications.
 - [Flutter](https://flutter.dev/docs/get-started/install) - used to create an Android/iOS dApp.
 - A code editor or IDE - VSCode is recommended for Flutter development.
+- [Figment DataHub](https://figment.io/datahub/) account - We will be using DataHub's Polygon RPC URL to deploy the smart contract.

+If you don't have a DataHub account, you can create a free account and get the API key for Polygon from the dashboard.

 We will be using [web3dart](https://pub.dev/packages/web3dart) to interact with the blockchain in our Flutter application. web3dart is an alternative to the commonly used web3js for the Flutter ecosystem.